How do you Know When Fecal Impaction Has Cleared? 6 Signs.

 - CT abdomen with oral and rectal contrast to visualize the site of impaction.

-A comparison between the imaging before and after disimpaction is sometimes done.
+A comparison between the imaging before and after disimpaction is sometimes made.

-The disappearance of the impacted stool mass and improvement of colon distension in the radiograph is a sure sign of clearance.
+The disappearance of the impacted stool mass and improved colon distension in the radiograph is a sure sign of clearance.